 - Here’s a post with detailed instructions on how to perfectly poach eggs.
 Of course you could fry the eggs instead if you prefer.

-- We used leftovers from our Sausage, Apple and Sage Stuffing which is quite chunky.
+- We used leftovers from our Sausage, Apple and Fennel Stuffing which is quite chunky.
 To make it a bit finer, we pulsed it a few seconds in the food processor.
 This helps to make a slightly more uniform patty.

 - If using a different herb (like sage, for instance), start with a bit less and taste to make sure it’s not too strong.

 - Shockingly, you can even make the hollandaise in advance.
 If you need to chill it, reheat it very carefully in the microwave.
 8 -10 seconds may be enough to loosen it perfectly.